dima-eam/Role_Playing_Game/README.md

 The game runs a loop, every cycle updates player position updated by keyboard events, and updates monsters positions in turn.

+## TODOs

+1. ~~Add monsters to fight with, and HUD with info~~
+2. Refactor HUD to be reactive panels
+3. Add boss with next level condition
+4. Add levelup feature